 Judging Team Entries

-Teams may be entered by a single county or extension unit name.
-Each county may enter up to 2 teams per judging contest and division (intermediate & senior).
 Youth are only eligible to compete on a team in their primary county unless their primary county does not have a current team.
 If a county does not have enough youth to complete a team, there are two options.
 Team members may be added from an adjacent county to complete a team OR the youth may enter to compete as individuals.
 All counties associated with a multi-county team must have representation during the actual contest.
 If all counties are not represented, the team will be dissolved and remaining members entered as individuals representing their home county.
-Multi-county teams are considered to be affiliated with those particular counties and will count against the maximum number of teams that may be entered by any given county.
+Multi-County teams are considered to be affiliated with those particular counties and will count against the maximum number of teams that may be entered by any given county.

-NO county/unit teams should solicit team members without the knowledge and support of extension staff of counties/units from which other team members are recruited.
-Anyone county may enter up to 2 teams and 10 additional individuals for a maximum participation in each contest and division of 18 youth.
+NO county/unit teams should solicit team members without the knowledge and support of Extension Staff of counties/units from which other team members are recruited.